Table of Contents

 |H||Hands and feet (swelling & erythema)|

-The American Heart Association (AHA) established a diagnostic criteria, which includes fever for more than five days, plus 4 of these 5 main clinical features:
+The American Heart Association (AHA) established a set of diagnostic criteria, which includes fever for more than five days, plus 4 of these 5 main clinical features:

 - Polymorphous rash: It is usually generalized; however, it could be limited to the lower extremities or the groin.